The American Recovery and Reinvestment Act of 2009: Information Center

 - Making Work Pay Tax Credit.
 This credit meant more take-home pay for many Americans in 2009 and 2010.
 Make sure enough tax is withheld from your pay with the help of the IRS withholding calculator.
 See Making Work Pay for more.

 - $250 for Social Security Recipients, Veterans and Railroad Retirees.
 The Economic Recovery Payment was paid by the Social Security Administration, Department of Veterans Affairs and the Railroad Retirement Board in 2009 or, in some cases, 2010.
 To verify whether you received it, call 1-866-234-2942 and select Option 1 or visit Did I Receive a 2010 Economic Recovery Payment? (no longer available) on this website.

 - Money Back for New Vehicles.
 Taxpayers who bought new cars and certain other new vehicles in 2009 can deduct the state and local sales taxes they paid as well as other taxes and fees they paid in states with no sales tax.

 - Up to $2,400 in Unemployment Benefits Tax Free in 2009.
 Individuals should check their tax withholding.

 - Health Coverage Tax Credit.
-This credit increased from 65 percent to 80 percent of qualified health insurance premiums, and more people are eligible.
+This credit pays 72.5 percent of qualified health insurance premiums, and more people are eligible.

 Information for Businesses

 The following Recovery Act provisions affect businesses:

 - Work Opportunity Tax Credit.
 This expanded credit added returning veterans and "disconnected youth" to the list of new hires that businesses may claim.
 The Tax Increase Prevention Act of 2014 extended the credit for one year, through Dec.
 31, 2014.

 - Energy Efficiency and Renewable Energy Incentives.
 See what businesses can do to reap tax rewards.